process-analytics/bpmn-visualization-examples/README.md

 - .... your own lovely web server

+## 🚸 Prerequisites for reuse in projects

+Some examples are provided for direct use in the web browser.
+If you want to integrate their related code in a project, adaptations may be required.

+You can check the [examples projects](#projects) in this repository or the [Live IDE examples](#live_ide) to know how to bootstrap `bpmn-visualization` in a project.

+TypeScript users should also read the paragraph about the [TypeScript support in the bpmn-visualization README](https://github.com/process-analytics/bpmn-visualization-js/#-typescript-support).

 ## 👁️‍🗨️ Demos

 - [Load and Navigation demo](demo/load-and-navigation/index.html) - shows several features of `bpmn-visualization` at the same time.
 The sources of the demo are available in the